 At the same time goodness is the value with which we most often engage.
 Persons, by extension their behavior, have (or do not have) goodness, but this is also the case with social institutions which are impersonal, but created by persons.
 Unlike the other values we project goodness strictly outside (though of course it remains related) its domain, the person.
 In doing this we invent new words for it, for example ‘justice’, fairness, or fitness.
 But in each case, though we speak of impersonal institutions, we refer to the doings, present or historical, of people.

 There is something to note about the values taken together.
 As God is unified, the values, while refracted to human apprehension in reality’s three primary joints, must also be unified.
 Each must be consistent with the quality of the others.
 Beauty must be both true and beautiful, goodness beautiful and true, and truth beautiful and good.
 This interrelation between the values, recognized in classical treatments of them, has sometimes been identified with ‘love’ (Christian Agape) and is consistent with the view that they are what we apprehend as qualities of “God’s character”.
+Even love is not a value as such, but it is the quintessential amalgam of truth, beauty, and goodness in equal measure.

 Our thin sense of these qualities is only a hazy pointer.
 It is not a reliable arbiter of what about particulars in the world (human art, propositions, or acts of persons) has these qualities or more exactly to what degree they have them.
 Values are apprehended in mind, but we recognize they belong to broad categories in the physical (a sunset), mental (a proposition) or personal (some exhibition of human intention) world.
 Subjective interaction with the world is always perspectival, it has a viewpoint.
 Perspective is unique to every human being who’s history, not to mention a unique physical ground (the brain) of the mental, ensures that uniqueness.